The Yapp’s Family Site

 Brancepeth Castle camp Co.
 Durham then Internal move to DLI and Duke of Wellington's camp

 He completed his basic training at the Durham Light Infantry Brancepeth Castle camp Co Durham.
 On completion of his basic training.
-On the 7th November 1945.he was posted internally to the D. L. I and Duke of Wellington's camp on permanent Staff at Brancepeth castle..
+On the 7th November 1945.
+He was posted internally to the D. L. I and Duke of Wellington's camp on permanent Staff at Brancepeth castle..

 He was enjoying his service life in the D.L.I as a PSI unpaid L/Cpl by the 7/11/45 to paid Cpl 29/8/46.